ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 2.1 Research considerations
 ---------------------------

-Before beginning with your research, there are some considerations to take as you read through our recommendations.
+Before beginning with your research, there are some crucial considerations to take as you read through our recommendations.

-- Audience  (both in terms of readership and affected/studied population; e.g., global health vs.
-US health; maternal health; geographically and culturally specific gender dynamics)
-- Target journal policies (although uncommon, some journals might have preexisting guidelines for how to report on sex and gender)
-- Centrality of sex/gender to research question
+First, understanding your audience is key - both in terms of who will be reading your study, and the population your research affects or studies.
+For instance, if your work addresses global health, the cultural and geographical nuances of sex and gender may differ significantly from those in U.S. health contexts.
+Moreover, as covered in our section on the `Politics of Language`_, if your research is focused on a specific subset of health sciences, such as maternal or pregnancy-related health, you should be attuned to the political implications of sex and gender within your field.

+As noted in the above section, you should also consider how central sex and gender are to your research question, and whether you're most interested in sex, gender, or some combination of both in your research.
+If sex and gender are central to your research, it may necessitate a more careful and detailed approach to how you analyze and report sex- and gender- related data - in which case, you hopefully will find the majority of this guide useful to you!

+Lastly, make sure to be aware of your target journal’s policies regarding sex and gender.
+While it is currently not very common, certain journals may have established guidelines that must be adhered to.

+Taking these considerations into account before implementing the guide's recommendations will help ensure that your research is not only respectful and sensitive to the complexities of sex and gender but also adherent to relevant guidelines and meaningful to your intended audience.

 2.2 Proxy measures
 ------------------